sagi778/EDA/README.md

 it allows you to explore data along many files.

-App is built on simple building "Command blocks" - each block contain an analysis which is a peace in the puzzle
+App is built on simple building "Command blocks" - each block contain an analysis which is a peace in the puzzle.

-# Data File Overview code blocks:
+# Preview blocks:
 ![get_preview](screenshots/get_preview.png)

 ![get_data](screenshots/get_data.png)